EGK123/fluffy-happiness/x_team_rules.md

 ## How we will assign (and reassign) tasks

-When assigning tasks if necessary we will group up in person and we will dole out the jobs
+When assigning tasks if necessary we will group up in person and we will dole out the jobs.

 ## How will we will track progress (and follow-up) on completion of tasks